-toric Residential-Character Area Overlay Standards
+HRC, Historic Residential-Character Area Overlay Example Standards

-ards in this Overlay Zone reflect the standards of the Zone in which the parcel lies.
-There are no special FAR, height, or build-to-line standards for buildings in the Zone.
-Properties within the zone need to abide by certain ations related to existing historic properties.
-See pages .
-The differences or gaps between the recommended HRC cing H Overlay design guidelines need to be addressed in lopment of the Form-Based Code.
+All standards in this Overlay Zone reflect the standards of the Transect Zone in which the parcel lies.
+There are no special density, FAR, height, or build-to-line standards for buildings in the Overlay Zone.
+Properties within the zone need to abide by certain considerations related to existing historic properties.
+See pages 112-113.
+The differences or gaps between the recommended HRC and existing H Overlay design guidelines need to be addressed in the development of the Form-Based Code.